-Are you looking for white granite countertop ideas?
+Are you looking for white granite countertops?
 Or are you trying to decide on which granite colors you want in your kitchen?
 View our guide for help...

-White granite is an extremely popular option when looking for granite kitchen countertops for your home.
+White granite countertops are an extremely popular option when looking for kitchen and bathroom countertops.
 While there are many granite colors to choose from, white granite tops our list as the most desirable granite color for your kitchen for several reasons.

 First, when deciding on a granite color you must keep in mind maintenance and durability.
 While you should use a granite sealer, darker granite colors still have a tendency to show wear and tear more than light granite colors will.

 Second, dark colors that look like black granite can tend to make your kitchen feel smaller.
 Lighter colors in your kitchen including white granite countertops will help expand the look and feel of your kitchen instead of diminishing its size.